 Captures leave data of absenteeism, different kinds of leave like sick leave, holidays, and paid leave.
 This information is beneficial to calculate the deductions and extra pay for overtime or night shifts.

 The accounting system needs to be integrated into the payroll system.
 The payroll data processed can be sent to the accounting system that is usually responsible for releasing salaries.

 The detailed accounting of salaries and other benefits are clubbed as employee expenses and need to be monitored and accounted for.

-Cloud systems are also a good backup against your physical data or in-office data that is susceptible to damage, loss, or theft.
-A cloud-based system ensures your data is secure and is only accessible to people who have the specific rights to access.
+Cloud systems are also a good backup against your physical data or in-office data susceptible to damage, loss, or theft.
+A cloud-based system ensures role-based access to data.

 - Automating payroll and expense claims